 An audible click lets you know when the preset torque value has been reached.
 This allows for just the right amount of pressure to be applied to the screw or nut and cuts down on inadvertent over-tightening and subsequent damage to the fitting.
 The high-contrast and dual-ranging scale are simple and easy-to-read, which are favorite features among longtime users.
 The smooth grip and reverse ratcheting head moves clockwise and counterclockwise so it's easy on the arm muscles.

 Best for Bikes: Powerbuilt 1/4" Drive Tpms T-Handle Torque Wrench

 A good torque wrench for bicycles has a lower torque than most work wrenches meant for lug nuts and car engine repair.
 The best bike torque wrenches operate between the 3 and 7Nm range.
-The Powerbuilt T Handle Bike TPMS can holder every nut, bolt, and gauge on most any type of bike.
-From the tire pressure monitoring system valves to the carbon fiber handlebar adjustments, seat raising or lowering, this compact torque wrench has you covered.
+The Powerbuilt T Handle Bike TPMS can holder every nut, bolt, and gauge on almost any type of bike.
+From the tire pressure monitoring system valves to the carbon fiber handlebar adjustments, seat raising, or lowering, this compact torque wrench has you covered.
 The Powerbuilt T Handle’s one-way ratcheting system is designed for precision.
 Although small, it is hefty in the hand and sturdy when pressure is applied.
 The T design allows for more efficient movement in tight spaces in and around sensitive bike parts.